Nkem23/Nkem23/README.md

 ![Nkem Banner](https://github.com/Nkem23/Nkem23/assets/144600978/5467e652-fb57-4a34-8026-4ac8360dd57e)
 ### NKEM OKAFOR
-Hi, I am Nkem from Nigeria, I am a data analyst, I enjoy exploring and telling stories with data, which fuels my passion for telling stories with data.
+Hi, I am Nkem from Nigeria.
+I am a data analyst.
+I enjoy exploring and telling stories, which fuels my passion for telling stories with data.
 I currently work with software like SQL, BI, and Python.
 I am working on sharing experiences and contributing to the open-source community.

 - 📖📖 I’m currently learning Python,SQL,EXCEL and BI
 - 👩‍💻 I’m currently working on SCA Contributhon